jeffbicca/jpa-queryfier/README.md

 CHANGE LOG
 ---------------------------------------
+**0.1.2**
+- Corrected a bug into method definedParametersFor from JpaQueryfier class.
+In some JVM, adding a null parameter into a Query object throws NullPointerException while in others not.

 **0.1.1**
 - Corrected a bug in the regex used into the method removeNullParameters from SQLMicroprocessor, to be able to accept parameters with a dot ("."). i.e.: "SELECT t FROM table t WHERE t.name = :name".